shdlabs/SSTorytime/docs/API.md

 ## Matroid Analysis Functions

 For examples, [see demo](https://github.com/markburgess/SSTorytime/blob/main/src/demo_pocs/search_clusters_functions.go) and [example](https://github.com/markburgess/SSTorytime/blob/main/src/demo_pocs/search_clusters.go).

+These functions will most likely be used during browsing of data, when getting a feel for the size and shape of the data.

 * `GetMatroidArrayByArrow(ctx PoSST, context,chapter string) map[ArrowPtr][]NodePtr` - return a map of groups of nodes formed as matroids to arrows of all types, classified by arrow type.